sindresorhus/Defaults/readme.md

 Store key-value pairs persistently across launches of your app.

-It uses `NSUserDefaults` underneath but exposes a type-safe facade with lots of nice conveniences.
+It uses `UserDefaults` underneath but exposes a type-safe facade with lots of nice conveniences.

 It's used in production by apps like [Gifski](https://github.com/sindresorhus/Gifski), [Dato](https://sindresorhus.com/dato), [Lungo](https://sindresorhus.com/lungo), [Battery Indicator](https://sindresorhus.com/battery-indicator), and [HEIC Converter](https://sindresorhus.com/heic-converter).